mserhattatar/ChopStick/README.md

 # Chopsticks Hand Game

+## It is still in progress

+For this game there are problems with finger movements.
+I am still working on it

 Chopsticks is a strategy game and considered under combinatorial game theory (CGT) which is a branch of mathematics and theoretical computer science.
 CGT game theory has been largely confined to two-player games that have a position in which the players take turns changing in defined ways or moves to achieve a defined winning condition[1].

 Chopsticks game is played with 2 players.
 Here are the main rules: